The São Jorge dos Erasmos sugar mill was built in the newly founded town of São Vicente.

-The São Jorge dos Erasmos Mill was the third sugar mill to be built in Portuguese America, in the center of the village of São Vicente, today in the São Paulo municipality of Santos.
+The São Jorge dos Erasmos sugar mill was the third sugar mill to be built in Portuguese America, located in the centre of the town of São Vicente, now in the municipality of Santos in São Paulo.

-The Engenho is one of the most remarkable monuments of Brazil’s economic past, being the only one in the state of São Paulo.
+This sugar mill is one of the most remarkable monuments of Brazil’s economic past and the only one in the State of São Paulo.
 The monument has been listed by the Historical Heritage in all instances.

 Engenho São Jorge dos Erasmos